jan-nie/dhbw-framgang/cicd/cicd.md

 # Continuous Integration/Continuous Delivery (CI/CD)

 ## Continuous Integration
 As a development team, we face the consistent challenge of delivering high-quality software quickly and efficiently.
 To meet these requirements, we have developed a custom CI/CD pipeline based on GitHub Actions.
-In this blog post, we will proudly share our experience with three GitHub Actions that automate build, unit testing, and dependency checking.
+In this blog post, we will proudly share our experience with three GitHub Actions<sup>(1)</sup> that automate build, unit testing, and dependency checking.
 We will talk about the benefits we have achieved through this pipeline and how it has improved our work as a development team.
 <br />
 <br />